syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.NETCORE/how-to/customize-signature-dialog.md

 # How to Customize Signature Dialog

-To customize the signature dialogue in Syncfusion PDF Viewer.
+Customize the signature dialogue in Syncfusion PDF Viewer.
 The `signatureFieldSettings` property of the PDF Viewer instance is used to access the signature dialog settings.

 The `displayMode` property determines the display mode of the signature dialogue.
-A value of `1` indicates that the signature dialogue should be displayed in a separate window.
-The `hideTypeSelection` property is used to hide the signature field type selection dialogue, which allows users to choose the type of signature field they want to add.
+A value of 1 indicates that the signature dialogue should be displayed in a separate window.
+The `hideTypeSelection` property hides the signature field type selection dialogue, allowing users to choose the type of signature field they want to add.
 The `hideUploadSignature` property is used to hide the upload signature dialogue, which allows users to upload an image file to use as their signature.
-The `hideSaveSignature property` is used to hide the save signature dialogue, which allows users to save their signature for future use.
-The `hideDrawSignature` property is set to true, which means that the Draw Signature option will be hidden in the signature dialog.
+The `hideSaveSignature` property hides the save signature dialogue, allowing users to save their signature for future use.
+The `hideDrawSignature` property is set to true, meaning the Draw Signature option will be hidden in the signature dialog.

-You can modify these properties to suit your needs and customize the signature dialogue in Syncfusion PDF Viewer accordingly.
+Modify these properties to suit your needs and customize the signature dialogue in Syncfusion PDF Viewer accordingly.

 ```html